 The diseases and problems that we treat do not all act the same in every person.
 Our individual immune systems play a significant role in determining success.
 We must learn to assess a situation and understand that every person does not respond in the same way.

 For instance, in the spring when the trees bloom, many people are not at all bothered by the pollen, meanwhile, emergency rooms and physician offices are overflowing with allergy patients.
-We understand that it is just tree pollen, but individuals act differently to that simple protein.
+We understand that it is just tree pollen; however, individuals act differently to that simple protein.

 How many people suffer life-threatening reactions after eating peanuts?
 Millions.
 But at the same time, millions of us eat peanut butter every day with no problem.
 Understanding how our personal immune systems work is key to determining what treatment or prevention each person needs.